alexis-82/general-docker/README.md

 - `docker volume ls`: Command to see the list of created volumes.
 - `docker volume inspect $nomeVolume`: Will inspect the volume in JSON format.
 - `docker run -d --name $nomeNodo -v NOME_VOLUME:CONTAINER_PATH $nomeImmagine`: We start the container with the created volume mounted.
+- `docker volume prune -a`: Delete all volumes.

+## General cleaning
+- `docker system prune -a --volumes`: Remove all unused containers, networks, images (both dangling and unused), and optionally, volumes.